samuel922/SportsTicketingSystem/README.md

 # Sports Ticketing System

-This repository contains a very small demonstration of a sports ticketing system built with React and Vite.

-The application allows users to list tickets for sporting or concert events and buy available tickets.
-It is purely client-side and stores tickets in memory, so data will reset on refresh.
-The project is intended as a simple starting point for further development.
+This repository contains a small demonstration of a sports event ticketing system built with React and Vite.
+The application lists a few sample events, allows you to view event details and add different ticket types to a cart.
+Everything is stored in memory so data resets on refresh.
+Use it as a starting point for further development.

 ## Running locally